Spice Girls Present... The Best Girl Power Album... Ever!: Commercial performance

 The album peaked at number two on the UK Compilation Chart, and peaked at number eight on the overall UK albums chart as compiled by Billboard.
 (Note: Since 1989, the UK Albums Chart, as compiled by the Official Charts Company, does not include multi-artist compilation albums.)

+Certifications and sales

+Certifications for Spice Girls Present...
+The Best Girl Power Album...
+Ever!